jncc/datahub/Datahub.Backend/readme.md

     yarn search:pull      # pull Docker image
     yarn search:run       # run Docker image

-To setup the data and index, use the setup script:
+To setup the search index and dummy data, use the search setup script.

-    yarn search:setup create-index --endpoint http://localhost:9200/ --index main yarn search:setup insert-dev-data --endpoint http://localhost:9200/ --index main
+    yarn search:setup create-index --endpoint http://localhost:9200/ --index main yarn search:setup insert-dummy-data --endpoint http://localhost:9200/ --index main

-This setup script can also be used (with caution) to setup indexes on the live instance.
-You will need to add AWS variables in a project .env file.
-See .env.example (TODO).
-Do not confuse this with the Datahub.Web project .env file.
+This setup script can also be used (with caution) to set up indexes on the live AWS managed instance.
+You need to configure an appropriate AWS profile:

+    aws configure --profile jncc-website-live-search-writer

+Then set the `AWS_REGION` and `AWS_PROFILE` environment variables before running the setup script as above.
+E.g.

+    export AWS_REGION=eu-west-1
+    export AWS_PROFILE=jncc-website-live-search-writer

+Alternatively you can pass these variables as optional arguments to the script.

+    yarn search:setup create-index --endpoint https://our.live.search.endpoint.amazonaws.com/ --index test --aws-profile jncc-website-live-search-writer --aws-region eu-west-1

 Deployment
 ----------